• HOME

 1. Limit the size of your images

 Smaller images can look fine on a screen- especially mobile devices.
 They only print small and when enlarged they become pixilated and grainy.
 This makes them unsuitable for printing onto products.
-Another advantage to uploading smaller images is that they load faster, taking up lass space on your hard drive or SD card.
+Another advantage to uploading smaller images is that they load faster, plus take up less space on your hard drive or SD card.

 Image size is determined by its dimensions and measured in pixels.
 For example, 400 x 600 px (pixels).
 An image's size can be described as it's 'resolution'.
 A high resolution image is one with large pixel dimensions such as 1000 x 2000 px or more.
 An image's pixel per inch (ppi) value can affect the print resolution of an image, which will be explained later.